makovich/kp/README.md

     -p, --use-keyring           Store password for the database in the OS's keyring.
     -P, --remove-key            Remove database's password from OS's keyring and exit.
     -G, --no-group              Show entries without group(s).
+    -v, --preview               Preview entry during picking.
+    -f, --full-screen           Use all available screen for picker.
     -t, --timeout <seconds>     Timeout in seconds before clearing the clipboard.
                                 Default to 15 seconds.
 0 means no clean-up.
     -h, --help